-If a student is permitted to possess an electronic or telecommunications device at school, including a cell phone, all such devices must be turned off during school hours.
+Electronic and telecommunication devices are a major source of distraction in the classroom when not used for instructional purposes.
+For this reason, all such devices must be turned off during school hours.
 If a School employee observes a student using any electronic or telecommunication device (including a cell phone) during the school day or a school-related activity, the employee will collect the item and turn it in to the campus administrator's office.
 If a student and parent have executed a waiver permitting the student to possess an electronic communication device at school, school officials may power on and search the device if there is a reasonable cause to believe that the device has been used in the transmission or reception of communications prohibited by law, policy, or regulation.